 While it’s still quite a contentious topic today, it might pain you to know that swaddling - in the modern sense - has some pretty on-the-nose foundations.

-If you think that sounds rough, take a look at what Jacques Russoue wrote in his book On Education about the swaddle;
+If you think that sounds rough, take a look at what Jean-Jacques Rousseau wrote in his book On Education about the swaddle:

 “Whence comes this unreasonable custom?
 From an unnatural practice.
 Since mothers despise their primary duty and do not wish to nurse their own children, they have had to entrust them to mercenary women.
 These women thus become mothers to a stranger's children, who by nature mean so little to them that they seek only to spare themselves trouble.
 A child unswaddled would need constant watching; well swaddled it is cast into a corner and its cries are ignored.”

 You think teething at your place is bad?
 Try living in the 18th century.
 Robin says that poor nutrition lead to a wave of infant scurvy (a disease caused by the lack of Vitamin C); a symptom of which is swollen gums.

 Physicians and parents saw these swollen gums and immediately assumed teething problems.
 Off to ye olde butcher-who-doubled-as-the-town-dentist to lance bub's gums and either douse the sore area in laudanum (just a really easy-going sedative similar to morphine), or remove the teeth altogether.
 Side effects were more often than not a lot of screaming and also death.

 It’s a miracle really that we managed to populate the earth as plentifully as we have …

 Not just something that horses or sailors contract, diphtheria (a communicable bacterial disease) used to be treated by sending the patient out into the sun, turning their head to the sky and simply opening their mouth.
 Due to sun's powerful magic healing powers, the patient was cured instantly!
 Instantly, in this case, meaning never.